Liu Zhiyuan

-Liu Zhiyuan (劉知遠) (March 4, 895 – March 10, 948), later changed to Liu Gao (劉暠), also known by his temple name as the Emperor Gaozu of Later Han (後漢高祖), was the founding emperor of the Shatuo-led Later Han dynasty, the fourth of the Five Dynasties during the Five Dynasties and Ten Kingdoms period of Chinese history.
-He was the older brother of the Northern Han founder Liu Min.
+Liu Zhiyuan (劉知遠) (March 4, 895 – March 10, 948), later changed to Liu Gao (劉暠), also known by his temple name as the Emperor Gaozu of Later Han (後漢高祖), was the founding emperor of the Shatuo-led Chinese Later Han dynasty, the fourth of the Five Dynasties during the Five Dynasties and Ten Kingdoms period.
+He was the older brother of the Northern Han founder Liu Min (Emperor Shizu).

 Background

 Liu Zhiyuan was born in 895, during the reign of Emperor Zhaozong of Tang, at Taiyuan.
 His ancestors were of Shatuo extraction.
 His father Liu Dian (劉琠) served as an officer under the major late-Tang warlord Li Keyong the military governor of Hedong Circuit (河東, headquartered at Taiyuan).
 His mother was a Lady An, likely Liu Dian's wife.
 He had at least one other brother of the same father (and possibly of the same mother), Liu Chong.
 Lady An — likely after Liu Dian's death — bore a son to a man with the surname of Murong.
 This half-brother of Liu Zhiyuan's was named Murong Yanchao.
 Liu Zhiyuan was said to be serious in his disposition as a young man.
 He became a guard soldier for Li Keyong's adoptive son Li Siyuan.